ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part4_RAG.md

 ## History

-RAG, or Retrieval-Augmented Generation, made its debut in [this](https://arxiv.org/pdf/2005.11401.pdf) paper by Meta.
-The idea came about in response to the limitations observed in large pre-trained language models regarding their ability to access and manipulate knowledge effectively.
+The idea for RAG came about in response to the limitations observed in large pre-trained language models by [Meta researchers](https://arxiv.org/pdf/2005.11401.pdf) regarding their ability to access and manipulate knowledge effectively.

 Source: [https://arxiv.org/pdf/2005.11401.pdf](https://arxiv.org/pdf/2005.11401.pdf)

 While big language models were good at remembering facts and performing specific tasks, they struggled when it came to precisely using and manipulating that knowledge.
 This became evident in tasks heavy on knowledge, where other specialized models outperformed them.

 The authors identified challenges in existing models, such as difficulty explaining decisions and keeping up with real-world changes.
 Before RAG, there were promising results with hybrid models that mixed both parametric and non-parametric memories.
 Examples like REALM and ORQA combined masked language models with a retriever, showing positive outcomes in this direction.

-Then, along came RAG, a game-changer in the form of a flexible fine-tuning method for retrieval-augmented generation.
+Then, along came RAG, a **game-changer** in the form of a flexible fine-tuning method for retrieval-augmented generation.
 RAG combined pre-trained parametric memory (like a seq2seq model) with non-parametric memory from a dense vector index of Wikipedia, accessed through a pre-trained neural retriever like Dense Passage Retriever (DPR).

 RAG models aimed to enhance pre-trained, parametric-memory generation models by combining them with non-parametric memory through fine-tuning.
 The seq2seq model in RAG used latent documents retrieved by the neural retriever, creating a model trained end-to-end.
 Training involved fine-tuning on any seq2seq task, learning both the generator and retriever.
 Latent documents were then handled using a top-K approximation, either per output or per token.